Last Updated on

 There are other color options besides green and red; Holosun has their “gold” reticle that is designed for color-blind shooters and has other advantages, while UTG has a line of optics with 36 different color options all across the visible spectrum.
 Red and green are the workhorses and will be best for most situations, but there is always a place for other colors as well.

-The main difference between red and green will come down to preference; which one do you like better?
+The main difference between a green dot vs red dot sight will come down to preference; which one do you like better?
 Either one can be bright enough for daylight use, dim enough for low light use, and will work with night vision if it has night vision settings.
 Generally speaking, red is easier to see in low light and green is easier to see in daylight.
 Green may offer marginally better battery life in daylight than red since it doesn’t have to be as bright.

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.

 Compound Vs. Dissecting Microscope: What’s the Difference?

 Hawk vs Eagle: What’s the Difference?
 (With Pictures)

 Red Dot vs ACOG Sights: Which Is Better?

 Red Dot vs Iron Sights: Which is Better?

 Vortex Viper vs. Venom Red Dot Sights: Which Is Better?